-Armstrong Television Plus includes parental controls that allow you to restrict the viewing by rating, such as R or NC-17 or restrict viewing by program title.
-You can also completely lock out certain channels or programs.
+Armstrong Television Plus includes parental controls that allow you to restrict the viewing by rating.

 Children’s Television Act